Excerpted from a note to my kin on July 13, 2014

 The whole family settled in the Refugio County area in what was the Powers-Hewittson grant.
 Brothers Garret, John and Daniel Fox, Jr are active in local politics and play a role in the Texas Revolution.
 (Please stand up and cheer at this point!)
 The Fagan family is in Refugio County as well.
 Nicholas Fagan has a town house in Refugio (called a Sunday House) across from the Fox home.

 In 1842 at the ripe age of 16, Ellen married 19 year old John Fagan.
 John had a great deal of land of his own, granted to him for his role in the Texas Revolution.
 No doubt the successful parents helped them build a home.

-In 1850, they are living in Victoria County on the Old San Antonio Road area in the vicinity of where the ranch was.
+In 1850, they are living in Victoria County on the old San Antonio Road.
 John is a wealthy stock raiser and they have one or more slaves.
 Also about this time, her parents die and are buried in the Fagan Cemetery which was in a pasture near the Nicholas Fagan home on the San Antonio River.